 Being a security guard is not an easy job but how do you become a qualified and professional one?

-Well, first and foremost, you will need a license from the Security Industry Authority (SIA).
-Without this license it will be illegal to work in any capacity in the security industry.
-In order to obtain this license, a training course will need to be completed with a SIA recognised training provider, then once this is passed, you can then apply for the license and pay a fee (which is renewed every 3 years).
+Well, first and foremost, you will need a license.
+Without a license it will be illegal to work in any capacity in the security industry.
+In order to obtain this license, a training course will need to be completed with a recognised training provider, then once this is passed, you can then apply for the license and pay a fee (which is renewed every 3 years).
 Then, you should receive your license within a few weeks.

 Before you can think of undertaking the training course, make sure you are eligible.
 The requirements are normally: